quantixed/SuperPlot/README.md

 ### Compatability

 This code was developed for IGOR Pro 9.
-It works on IP8+.
+It should work on IP8+.